CJay-Cipher/printf/README.md

 ## Collaborators - Cjay-Cipher & sirnicson

 ## Process
-- Creation of repository
+- Creation of printf repository
-- Clonening of repo on local machine
+- Cloning of repo on local machine
 - Creation of README.md file
 - Creation of header file (main.h)
 - Creation of .c files